 Businesses can include links to videos through Facebook Messenger and texts to drive engagement and to better answer customer questions.
 Consumers, especially the rise in first-time car buyers, are moving down that sales funnel faster after viewing online video content.
 Ninety-five percent who watched an online video completed at least one follow-up action, according to Google.

-Here are five ways businesses can easily incorporate video to sell and service more:
+Here are five ways businesses can easily incorporate video marketing to sell and service more:

 - You down with OTT?
 You should be!
 OTT, or Over-the-Top video advertising, is video content delivered over an internet connection with a streaming device.
 The video appears at the beginning, during or at the end of the show, and is not skippable.
 Unlike traditional cable and satellite, OTT provides specific audience and geographic targeting.
 “With Amazon’s OTT ads, you’re reaching unique and relevant audiences,” Sietsma said.
 “Unique measurement tools can increase the efficiency of ad budgets.
 With the power of pixel retargeting, it’s even more timely and relevant.”
 Learn more about Digital Air Strike’s partnership with Amazon, OTT ads and how dealers can benefit in this recent Forbes article.
 Digital Air Strike also offers dynamic inventory streaming ads.
 Learn more about OTT advertising and what DAS offers.